 You will need to complete tasks and acquire a portfolio of evidence through work-based learning and assessment; taught sessions and online delivery.
 A qualified tutor / assessor will examine the evidence which is then approved by the external verifier (appointed by the examining body).
 Personal learning and thinking skills and employment rights and responsibilities are embedded in the apprenticeship.

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-- Working a minimum of 30 hours per week in an appropriate role
+- The Apprentice needs to be working a minimum of 30 hours per week in an appropriate role

-- A Level 3 qualification or significant experience in the health and social care sector
+- Hold a Level 3 qualification or significant experience in the health and social care sector

 By telephone: 0121 232 4091 (Monday-Friday 9am-5pm)